haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/Staging.md

 #### Preview a campaign

-You can preview scheduled elements on {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} (as if it were live website) in order to make sure that all planned updates are correct before publishing.
+You can preview scheduled elements on {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} (as if it were live website) in order to make sure that all planned updates are correct before publishing.

 Staging preview enables you to use the following functionality: